How Much Should You Spend on Ads? Three Ways to Forecast Ad Spend

 Important Considerations for Determining Ad Spend

-Forecasting ad spend starts with collecting the right qualitative and quantitative inputs for your financial model.
+Forecasting ad spend starts with collecting the right qualitative and quantitative inputs for your SaaS financial model.

 Especially for high-growth companies, it’s not enough to base your marketing spend entirely on historical trends.
 You need to combine that contextual data about returns on past marketing investments with growth goals.
 There are a few key inputs that can help you do that.